Updated on August 1, 2023

 7. Certain Medications

-Some medications thin the blood, making it easier to bleed.
+Some medications thin the blood, making bleeding easier.
 This can occur if you frequently take aspirin or if you take interferons.

 Other blood thinners include: